openaps/docs/docs/docs/Customize-Iterate/usability-considerations.md

 ## How do I open loop?

-The easiest way to "open loop" is to set the basal type on your pump to be "%" instead of "u/hr".
+The easiest way to "open loop" is to set the temp basal type on your pump to be "%" instead of "u/hr".
 This means your pump cannot and willnot accept temporary basal rates commands issued by the rig.
 But, the rig will still be able to read from the pump and your CGM, and make the calculations of what it would otherwise do.

 You can then watch the OpenAPS pill in Nightscout, or your logs (`l`) on the rig to see what OpenAPS would be doing.